 3. Your Acne

 Sadly, acne is not something we just leave behind when we get older.
 For some people, acne is something they have to deal with well into adulthood.
 While the Manuka honey won’t prevent acne breakouts, it can at least make them less painful.
 The scarring that may result from a breakout is also reduced.

 Instead of using beautifying products loaded with different chemicals, you can turn to Manuka honey.
 Since Manuka honey helps prevent scarring, it can get rid of unsightly marks.
 Manuka honey will also help replenish your skin.
 You can feature a new glow after using some of the aforementioned substance.

 Skin conditions such as Eczema, Rosacea, and Shingles can be difficult to live with.
 They can cause your skin to turn dry, itchy, and they may even cause redness.
 Manuka honey’s moisturizing capabilities should help counteract the effects of the aforementioned conditions.

 5. Your Staph Infection

-A staph infection is not to be taken lightly, especially since it can become truly threatening to your health if you ignore it.
-Notably, there are some hospitals that have started to use a sterilized form of Manuka honey to help treat a staph infection, so don’t be surprise if that happens to you.
+A staph infection should not to be taken lightly.
+It can become truly threatening to your health if you ignore it.
+Notably, there are some hospitals that have started to use a sterilized form of Manuka honey to help treat a staph infection.
+Don’t be surprised if that happens to you.

 6. Your Gingivitis and Plaque Buildup

-If you haven’t been able to properly care for your teeth and gums, then it may not be a bad idea for you to start using more Manuka honey.
-The honey can work to fight against the bacteria that can cause the gingivitis and it will also reduce the plaque buildup on your teeth.
+If you haven’t been able to properly care for your teeth and gums, it may not be a bad idea for you to start using more Manuka honey.
+The honey can work to fight against the bacteria that can cause the gingivitis.
+It will also reduce the plaque buildup on your teeth.